About the study

 Although the findings of this research may not benefit the participant directly, the UAE Healthy Future Study will show how lifestyles, genes and the environment affect the health of the local population of the UAE.
 The UAE Healthy Future Study should give future generations a better chance at living a long life, free of diseases and disabilities.

-Certificates of Appreciation are granted to Participants of the UAE Healthy Future Study
+Certificates of Appreciation are presented to Participants of the UAE Healthy Future Study after completion of participation

 The Study’s Beginning 2013-2015